KevinZer00/marvel_app/README.md

 # Marvel Character Explorer
-This project allows users to search for Marvel characters and view detailed information about each one.
+This project allows users to search for Marvel characters and view detailed information about each one using the Marvel API.